 If the loading levels need to be compartmentalised, then a classification system consisting of front, rear and dividing panels can be installed.
-Based on needs, a single or double system can be installed, as shown in the diagram below.
+As necessary, a single or double system can be used.

 The system comprises front and rear panels that are attached to the uprights, as described below, using their corresponding connectors: